Looking to improve your 5k running speed? In this article we’ll take a look at what it takes to run a fast 5k.

 Whether you include hill sprints, hill repeats, longer hills, or threshold pace hills, they will all improve your 5k running performance.
 And, they all seem to have a similar performance benefit.

-As, I’ve just mentioned any type of hill running should benefit your 5k running.
-Both short hill repeats, tempo hills and hill sprints work well.
-One important point to remember is….different types of hill training bring different training benefits.
+As, I’ve just mentioned any type of hill running is beneficial.
+Having said that, one important point to remember is….different types of hill workouts bring different benefits.

-So, including a variety of different hill sessions can be beneficial.
+So, including a variety of different hill sessions is always a good idea.

 My preference is to use a combination of hill sprints, short hill repeats, tempo hills and longer hill intervals.